DataDog/documentation/content/en/network_monitoring/devices/_index.md

 ### Vendor profiles

 The following vendor devices are supported with dedicated profiles.
-If a vendor/device type is supported but the specific model isn't supported, reference the [FAQ page][6] to learn how to customize your own `yaml` profile, or create new [profiles][9] to start monitoring new device models.
+If a vendor or device type is supported, but the specific model isn't supported, you can:
+  - customize your own YAML profile (see the [NDM troubleshooting FAQ page][6] for guidance)
+  - create new [profiles][9] to start monitoring new device models

 | Vendor | Config files |
 | ---  | ----------- |